How do I change my Password?

 - You see another user say something like "Look what happens when I type in my password! *******."
 Since passwords are random collections of letters and digits it would be impossible for Habbo to filter them out of chat.
-Your password can be seen by everyone if you type it in the chat box on Habbo or put it in a Console message, Group discussion forum or anywhere else on Habbo other than the sign-in box on the homepage.
+Your password can be seen by everyone if you type it in the chat box on Habbo or put it in a private message, Group discussion forum or anywhere else on Habbo other than the sign-in box on the login screen.

 - You see someone say "Type your password and press Ctrl + M or Alt 013 or Alt 0525."
 No matter what combination of keys someone tells you to press after typing your password in the game, the result will be that everyone sees it.

 - Some tells you to "Try this cool cheat!
 Change your password to "50credits" and you receive 50 Credits!"
 Never change your password to something you are told to change it to.
 There are no cheats and doing this will allow a fraudster to access to your account.